This website is for City employees.

 • It is imperative that First-Level Approvers approve invoices while reviewing the physical backup.
 Invoices should not be blindly approved, and Finance cannot guarantee proper oversight if First-Level Approvers do not follow this requirement.

 • Finance/AP also requires that people entering invoices highlight the invoice date, invoice number, and remittance address.
-This makes the auditing process easier for both Level 1 and 3 approvals.
+This makes the auditing process easier for all approval levels.

 We kindly ask you to reinforce these guidelines in your department.